NAIA women's basketball championship: Division I (1992–2020)

-The NAIA Women's Basketball National Championship Tournament was held at the Rimrock Auto Arena at MetraPark in Billings, Montana and has been played there since in 2012.
+The NAIA Women's Basketball National Championship Tournament was most recently held at the Rimrock Auto Arena at MetraPark in Billings, Montana, which hosted from 2017 until the return to a single division after the 2019–20 season.
 The NAIA was the only international intercollegiate athletic association in North America; the NAIA Division I Women's Basketball Championship was the first championship to feature a college from outside the United States in the championship game.
 Former member Simon Fraser University was the national DI runner-up in 1996 and 1997.
 Oklahoma City University has the most tournament championships with 9, and most championship game appearances with 11.

 Single division (2021–present)

 In 2018, the NAIA announced a new format for the 2021 tournament after the merger of Divisions I and II.